-Re-Animator is a 1985 American science fiction horror feature film based on the H. P. Lovecraft story “Herbert West–Reanimator.”
+Re-Animator is a 1985 American science fiction comedic horror film based on the H. P. Lovecraft story ‘Herbert West–Reanimator’.
 Directed by Stuart Gordon, it was the first film in the Re-Animator series.

-The film become a cult film, driven by fans of Jeffrey Combs (who stars as Herbert West), H. P. Lovecraft, extreme gore, and the combination of horror, nudity and dark comedy.
+Re-Animator quickly became a cult film, driven by fans of Jeffrey Combs (who stars as Herbert West), H. P. Lovecraft, extreme splatter, and the combination of horror, nudity and dark comedy.

 Re-Animator was followed by the disappointing Bride of Re-Animator in 1990 and the claustrophobic but slightly better Beyond Re-Animator in 2003.
 Both sequels were preceded by another film based upon an H. P. Lovecraft story, From Beyond; though this film featured an unrelated story, it was also directed by Stuart Gordon and starred both Jeffrey Combs and Barbara Crampton (Chopping Mall; You’re Next; We Are Still Here).

 When medical student Dan Cain finds his pet cat has been killed and stored in the fridge, he detects the hand of his crazed flatmate, Doctor Herbert West.